datameet/indian_village_boundaries/README.md

 ### License
 All our work will be under [Open Data Commons Open Database License (ODbL)](http://opendatacommons.org/licenses/odbl/).
 This data is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 If you find issues we are more than happy to accept corrections but please source them to an official source.
+Refer [CONTRIBUTING.md](CONTRIBUTING.md) for ways to contribute.

 ### Reference